 Please pardon our dust.
 Our team is hard at work standardizing and improving our database content.
 If you need assistance, please contact us.

-Barbara Postel was a painter, sculptor, performance artist, and writer.
-In her painting, she depicts natural forms through abstract techniques.
+Barbara Postel was a lifelong adventuress, afraid of nothing, excited by everything, and unflinchingly fueled by her passions.
+Her lust for life manifested in her painting, architecture, sculpture, photographs, writing and performance.
+In her paintings, she depicts natural forms through abstract techniques.
 Using bold and vibrant colors, she transforms ordinary forms into evocative images.
-Postel's well-known Pyramid Studio, designed and built by the artist, serves as a studio, exhibition space, and performance space.
-With its pyramid shaped roof line, geometrical platforms, pivoting walls, and large windows, the studio was designed with strong contrasts in light and design.
+Postel’s well-known Pyramid Studio, designed and built by the artist, has served as a studio, exhibition and performance space.
+Currently, it is being refurbished as part of The Barbara Postel Legacy Project.